Tonks89/RoboND-Perception-Project/writeup.md

 ## Pick and Place Setup
-Lastly, a function (*pr2_mover()*) was designed to read in a list of objects for the robot to pick and construct a message containing the necessary information to perform pick and place operations.
+Besides the perception pipeline, a function (*pr2_mover()*) was designed to read in a list of objects for the robot to pick, and construct a message containing the necessary information to perform pick and place operations.

 * This function takes in the list of detected objects in the scene and compares each of them to the objects in the pick list.